paxbun/laplace-eq-therm/README.md

 - `GroundTruth`: Normal, 16px
 - `OutOfRange`: Transparent

 To toggle between the states, just click the cell you want to change.
-You will be prompted for the new temperature value of that cell.
+You will be prompted for the new temperature value of that cell if needed.

 ## How to connect Arduino to the server